priyasculinarycloud/priyasculinarycloud.github.io/_posts/2021-11-22-puliyodharai.markdown

-Cook 2 cups of rice and let it cool down completely.
+Then, add the tamarind extract along with 1 cup of water and turmeric powder and bring it to a boil.
+Then, add the ground powder, salt and mix well.